tmarktaylor/monotable/doc/more_examples.rst

             3  Oversee day ...
 06/21/2016
     --------------------------------------

-- Note that there is no format string for the third column.
-Missing format strings default to the empty string.
-- The width=N format option applies only to the cells, not the heading.

 Wrap a column and limit cell height
 -----------------------------------

 The second column is wrapped to a maximum width of 12 characters.

-Here we customize an instance of class MonoTable and call the table() method.
+Here we customize an instance of class MonoTable in order to change the class variable max_cell_height.
+We call MonoTable's table() method.

 .. testcode::